Fan Tips

 Family with children wearing football scarves at a major stadium for World Cup 2026

 Taking children to the World Cup is one of the most memorable things a football-loving family can do.
-The 2026 tournament — the largest in history — is also the most logistically complex.
-From ear protection to clear bag policies, FIFA Family Zones to the best host cities for kids, this guide covers everything parents need to know to make the trip genuinely enjoyable rather than exhausting.
+The 2026 tournament — the largest in history across the USA, Canada, and Mexico — is also the most logistically complex.
+From stroller policies to baby formula rules, FIFA Family Zones to altitude warnings in Mexico City, sensory rooms to lost child protocols, this guide covers everything parents need to know to make the trip genuinely enjoyable rather than exhausting.

 All 16 venues are accessible for families, but some host cities offer dramatically better day-trip and activity options for children.
-The table below rates each city on weather, kid-friendly attractions, stadium accessibility, and overall ease of travel with young children.
+The table below rates all 16 cities on weather, kid-friendly attractions, stadium accessibility, and overall ease of travel with young children.

 Host CityJune/July WeatherTop Family AttractionEase for FamiliesBest For